Polymorphism clones of homogeneous structures (Universal homogeneous polymorphisms and automatic homeomorphicity): Introduction

-The paper concludes with new criteria for the automatic homeomorphicity of clones.
-In particular we show that the polymorphism clone of a free homogeneous structure $\bU$ has automatic homeomorphicity if \begin{enumerate}[label=(\roman*)] \item $\Age(\bU)$ has the homo-amalgamation property, \item $\Age(\bU)$ is closed with respect to finite products, \item all constant functions on $U$ are endomorphisms of $\bU$. \end{enumerate} Moreover, we show that in the above criterion condition \ref{condiii} can be replaced by the following two conditions: \begin{enumerate} \item[(iii.a)] $\Aut(\bU)$ acts transitively on $U$, \item[(iii.b)] $\overline{\Aut(\bU)}$ has automatic homeomorphicity. \end{enumerate} Finally, we present a result on automatic homeomorphicity for one non-free homogeneous structure.
-In particular we shown that the polymorphism clone of the generic poset (with reflexive order-relation) has automatic homeomorphicity.
+The paper continues with new criteria for the automatic homeomorphicity of clones.
+In particular we show that the polymorphism clone of a free homogeneous structure $\bU$ has automatic homeomorphicity if \begin{enumerate}[label=(\roman*)] \item $\Age(\bU)$ has the homo-amalgamation property, \item $\Age(\bU)$ is closed with respect to finite products, \item all constant functions on $U$ are endomorphisms of $\bU$. \end{enumerate} Moreover, we show that in the above criterion condition \ref{condiii} can be replaced by the following two conditions: \begin{enumerate} \item[(iii.a)] $\Aut(\bU)$ acts transitively on $U$, \item[(iii.b)] $\overline{\Aut(\bU)}$ has automatic homeomorphicity. \end{enumerate} Finally, we present a result on automatic homeomorphicity for two non-free homogeneous structures.
+In particular we show that the polymorphism clone of the generic poset with reflexive order-relation has automatic homeomorphicity and that the polymorphism clone of the generic poset with strict order-relation has automatic homeomorphicity with respect to the class of countable $\omega$-categorical structures.

 Some words about the techniques employed by us.
 For the part about universal homogeneous polymorphisms we use \emph{axiomatic \Fraisse theory}.
 This is a version of \Fraisse theory, introduced by Droste and G\"obel in \cite{DroGoe92}, that completely abstracts from structures.
-It is formalized in the language of category theory and encompasses model theoretic \Fraisse-theory (including, e.g., Hrushovski's construction and Solecki's projective \Fraisse-limits) and, what is known in model theory as back and forth techniques.
-The theory has meanwhile been applied, developed, and extended in several works, including \cite{Ros97,Kir09,PecPec12,PecPec13a,Kub13,Car14,Kub14,PecPec14}.
+It is formalized in the language of category theory and encompasses model theoretic \Fraisse-theory (including, e.g., Hrushovski's construction and Solecki's projective \Fraisse-limits).
+The theory has meanwhile been applied, developed, and extended in several works, including \cite{Ros97,Kir09,PecPec12,PecPec13a,Kub15,Car14,Kub14,PecPec16}.
 We build upon the results from \cite{PecPec13a} on universal homogeneous objects in comma-categories and extend them, in order to obtain our characterization of the existence of universal homogeneous polymorphisms for homogeneous structures.

 Another important tool in our research has been a topological version of Birkhoff's theorem due to Bodirsky and Pinsker \cite{BodPin15} in a rather surprising combination with results about polymorphism homogeneous structures and retracts of \Fraisse-limits (cf.\ \cite{PecPec15,PecPec13a}).